Menu

 We won’t just observe this and stay quiet about it.
 We are building a profile of what we are witnessing and we will use it to campaign for justice for children who need protection.
 Our social care system needs:

-In the 2023/24 academic year we shall produce the first ever UK Report on Safeguarding to share our findings and support our campaign for justice for children.
+In the 2023/24 academic year we produced our first UK Report on Safeguarding.
+Sharing our findings helped us to gather support for our campaign for justice for children.
+In 2024/25 we shall continue this.

 Giving With Gratitude